Run surveys. Get insights. Unlock growth.

 • The transactional survey – discovers the quality of a single interaction, such as the purchasing process.

 Pro tip: Be careful about launching relationship NPS surveys after a specific event.
 Your customers confuse it with evaluating their recent experience (such as a transaction) instead of your entire brand.
-Surveying your customers at the wrong time could skew the results of your NPS scale.
+Surveying your customers at the wrong time could skew the results of your NPS scale

-There are no minimum or a maximum number of respondents optimal for the NPS survey, unlike other surveys requiring a specific number of people to obtain an average.
+There is no minimum or maximum number of respondents optimal for the NPS survey, unlike other surveys requiring a specific number of people to obtain an average.
 However, if you calculate NPS frequently, you will understand your customer loyalty/happiness.
+Think of it this way.
+Suppose you only have 10 respondents, and except for one detractor, they report as promoters.

 In that case, you can still use NPS to